SAP-samples/teched2025-AI164/exercises/ex3/README.md

 ## <a name="step0"></a>Step 0: Download Destination

-The first step is to donwload the Destination from this Github.
+The first step is to download the Destination from this Github.
 You will find it here https://github.com/SAP-samples/teched2025-AI164/blob/main/exercises/ex3/sharepoint_destination.zip
 Use the Download Icon as depicted in the Image to download the ZIP file onto your machine.

 <br>![](/exercises/ex3/images/08_00_destination_creation.png)